 I’m glad that there is ample evidence that responsible business practices have been proven to create stakeholder engagement, better transparency, and increased visibility in firms.
 However, there is still a huge global problem.
 The UN sustainable development goals have not been achieved and there is a growing need for social innovation.
 Social innovation has been defined by the Stanford Center for Social Innovation as the process of developing and deploying effective solutions to challenging and often systemic social and environmental issues in support of social progress.

-I’ve been working in the area of green and sustainable supply chain strategies for over a decade now.
-With the wide-spread adoption of ESG strategies by leading companies in the US and Europe it is easy to believe that we are on our way to innovating and incrementally improving global problems.
-BUT upon arrival in Indonesia for the third time, I worry that instead of solving global problems, we are merely solving western problems.
-Instead of fixing the problem by innovating and creating a solution that is better for all of society; maybe we are exporting our problem and creating a solution that is best for us and our nearest neighbors.
+I’ve been working in green and sustainable supply chain strategies for over a decade now.
+With the widespread adoption of ESG strategies by leading companies in the US and Europe, it is easy to believe that we are on our way to innovating and incrementally improving global problems.
+BUT upon arrival in Indonesia for the third time, I worry that instead of solving global issues, we are merely solving western issues.
+Instead of fixing the problem by innovating and creating a better solution for all of society, maybe we are exporting our problem and creating a solution that is best for us and our nearest neighbors.

 We gain from the lower manufacturing laws in other countries and export smog and pollution to the lowest bidder.
 Over the past few weeks, we have seen the smog recede and build up around Jakarta.
-It is accentuated by the clear days when we are surrounded by panoramic mountain views.
+It is accentuated by the clear days when panoramic mountain views surround us.
 We were in Indonesia for two weeks before we saw the mountains!!
 I’ve been reflecting on this proverb over the last week:

 Do not withhold good from those to whom it is due